dotnet/arcade/Documentation/UnifiedBuild/VMR-Full-Code-Flow.md

 # In this case, we only flow the new delta that happened in the source repo
 # This can be seen lower in 🖼️ Images 3, 4 and 5
 function same_direction_flow($sha, $last_flow, $source_repo, $target_repo):
-  # We diff all changes in source_repo since the last flow
   create_branch($target_repo, $last_flow.target_sha, 'pr-branch')

   if $source_repo is VMR: